District 30 Handbook

 - Dental examination, if the student's parents/guardians show an undue burden or lack of access to a dentist.

 Any homeless child shall be immediately admitted, even if the child or child's parent/guardian is unable to produce immunization and health records normally required for enrollment.
 School Board Policy 705.07, Residency Requirements, governs the enrollment of homeless children.

 Parents should encourage their children to abide by basic safety rules.
 Children should come to school by the safest route -- crossing only at crosswalks and not in the middle of the block.
 Cooperation with the crossing guards must be stressed.

 Please note that the law now prohibits the use of cellphones when driving in school zones.

 The Asbestos Inspection Reports and Management Plans for Northbrook/Glenview School District 30 have been approved by the Illinois Department of Public Health.
 Copies of these documents may be examined at the administrative office and at the individual school offices.
-If you have questions, please call the Supervisor of Buildings and Grounds.
+If you have questions, please call the Director of Buildings and Grounds.

 EMERGENCY CLOSING PROCEDURES

 During the school year, there may be times when one or all of the schools may be closed.
 In most cases, school closures are the result of weather related conditions.
 The Northfield Township Superintendents have developed the following guidelines pertaining to these closures.
 Whenever a decision is made to close school or alter the school day, it is based on the general safety conditions for all students and staff.
 The District recognizes that conditions may vary for each individual family.
 If school is open and you feel that it is unsafe to send your student to school, please contact the school attendance office, and the student will be given an excused absence.